-Representative of administering Power: Governor: Jonathan Sinclair.
+Representative of administering Power: Governor: Laura Clarke (since January 2018).

 Geography: Pitcairn is located midway between New Zealand and the continent of South America at 25°S and 130°W. It comprises four islands: Pitcairn (the only inhabited island), Henderson, Ducie and Oeno.